GavinVasandani/riscv_cpu_gv/personal-statements/gavin.md

 ## Reflection

 Through this project, I have grown my understanding of the RISC-V architecture.
-Initially, I had a theoretical grasp of how an instruction is translated into an operation, by now creating the components making up the RISC-V architecture on SystemVerilog, I applied theory into practice which gave me insight into details that I previously overlooked.
+Initially, I had a theoretical grasp of how instructions are translated into operations, by now creating the components making up the RISC-V architecture on SystemVerilog, I applied theory into practice which gave me insight into details that I previously overlooked.

 Our approach to building the complete CPU was constructing individual components, combining them in a top level module for ALU, control unit and PC and combining these components to form the complete system.
 This bottom-up and modular design approach was beneficial as I was able to repurpose components from the single-cycle CPU to build the different stages of the pipelined processor.
 So, from this project I have learned how to approach large programming tasks and I have improved my SystemVerilog proficiency.